IvanTurgenev/whocasa/README.md

 True  then True  : device is present dont send notification False then True  : device was not present, then is present so send notification is has arrived True  then False : devces was present, then is not present so send notification is has left

+Then it repeats using the last cycle as starting point.